emberjs/rfcs/text/0000-embroider-v2-package-format.md

 - macroMaybeAttrs
 - macroFailBuild

 The difference in naming is because the JS macros get explicitly imported from `@ember/macros`, whereas the Handlebars macros do not, so they need an appropriate namespace prefix.
-(If we land template imports, I'm find with adjusting this RFC to make the names align.)
+(If we land template imports, I'm fine with adjusting this RFC to make the names align.)

 ### JavaScript Macro: importSync